jackkershaw/portfolio/README.md

 - use livesurface to make mockups for portfolio
 - google lighthouse score
 - archive old portfolio and reconfigure on netlify.
+- Test everything on a big desktop screen.
+- add new photos for portfolio mobile desktop

 ### Maybe later:

 - Animate dots on coding one, maybe with picture of face
+- Add hero icons for header: https://heroicons.dev/?search=x

 ## How to run locally